python-windrose/windrose/paper.md

 A wind rose can also be used to describe visually air quality.

-Windrose is Python Matplotlib, Numpy library to manage wind data, draw windrose (also known as a polar rose plot), draw probability density function and fit Weibull distribution
+Windrose is Python to manage wind data, draw windrose (also known as a polar rose plot), draw probability density function and fit Weibull distribution

+It's using Matplotlib as a backend.

+Data can be passed as Numpy array and as Pandas DataFrame.

 -![Windrose (bar) example](docs/screenshots/bar.png)
 -![Windrose (contourf-contour) example](docs/screenshots/contourf-contour.png)